monk-ee/SplunkAppforAWSBilling/README.md

     optional arguments:
         -h, --help    show this help message and exit -d, --dryrun  Fake runs for testing purposes.

+You don't need to stop splunk for this script to run.

 ### Processing
 #### usage: process_older_report.py [-h] [-d] year month

 A utility for processing older report files into splunk for processing.
-Be very careful, do not process this months data - you will cause a double up of records in the splunk index.
+You will need to run the fetch script first with the appropriate date.

     positional arguments:
-        year          The year in this format: 2014 (YYYY) month         The month in this format: 05 (MM)
+        year          The year in this format: 2014 (YYYY) month         The month in this format: 05 (MM) user          The username for a splunk user. password      The password for a splunk user

     optional arguments:
-        -h, --help    show this help message and exit -d, --dryrun  Fake runs for testing purposes.
+        -h, --help          show this help message and exit -d, --dryrun        Fake runs for testing purposes -p, --port          The port to post events to.

-Restart splunk and you should be away.
+        -s, --serverport    The server to post events to.

+You don't need to stop splunk for this script to run.

 ### Configuration